 1. Death Valley

 Well-known for its blazing summer heat, Death Valley finally gets cool enough in October and November to be more enjoyable for visitors in its lower elevations.
-October marks the opening of the most well-known lodge in the park, the Inn at Death Valley, as well as ranger talks and walks.
+Those months usually mark the opening of the ranger talks and walks and many more facilities through the park.

 Related: 7 Iconic National Park Lodges For Your Travel Bucket List